WSWUP/pymetric/docs/EXAMPLE_DATA.md

 #### Reference ET (ETr)

-This code also supports the processing of both houlry ETo (Grass reference evapotranspiration) and ETr (Alfalfa reference evapotranspiration).
+This code also supports the processing of both hourly ETo (Grass reference evapotranspiration) and ETr (Alfalfa reference evapotranspiration).
 For the purposes of pyMETRIC, only ETr is needed.

 The "--landsat" argument is optional at this point, since GRB files were only downloaded for Landsat dates in the previous step.
 This flag can be useful for other projects if you have downloaded a more complete set of NLDAS data.